Why Russia's rocket attack on Kyiv is seen as an insult to the U.N.

 The strike killed at least one person: a journalist

 Rebar hung down like strands of hair from the bottom three stories of the towering apartment building.
 Officials say the residence was hit by a cruise missile that came out of Russian-controlled Crimea and knocked out the bottom.
-One person was killed in the attack and nine people were injured.
+One person, a journalist, was killed in the attack, and nine people were injured.

-The blast killed Vira Hyrych, a journalist who worked with U.S. government broadcaster Radio Liberty in Ukraine and who lived in the building.
+The journalist was Vira Hyrych, who worked with U.S. government broadcaster Radio Free Europe/Radio Liberty in Ukraine and who lived in the building.
 The news outlet confirmed her death, saying her body was found under wreckage in the 25-story structure Friday morning.

-Hyrych was also mourned by Israel's embassy in Ukraine, which said she formerly worked there.
-Radio Liberty says she worked in Ukraine's TV industry before landing a job in Radio Svoboda's Kyiv bureau four years ago.
+Hyrych was also mourned by the Israeli Embassy in Ukraine, which said she formerly worked there.
+Radio Liberty said she worked in Ukraine's TV industry before landing a job in Radio Svoboda's Kyiv bureau four years ago.

 The perception of the attack as an intentional slight was heightened by one of Guterres' main goals: to negotiate humanitarian corridors for civilians to leave Mariupol.
 People in that besieged port city, he said, "need an escape route out of the apocalypse."